Marc-Aubriot/gvparrot/README.md

 -------
 Everything should be up and running, if you don't see the live server be sure to try the Network version of your local server

-(it should be http://192.168.1.10:3000, REACT will give you the link in the terminal when after npm start)
+(It should be http://192.168.1.10:3000, REACT will give you the link in the terminal after npm start)

 http://localhost:3000 (is the back-end php server) http://192.168.1.10:3000 (is the front-end React server)